hove-io/osm_boundaries_utils/README.md

+:warning: This is forked from [Qwant/osm_boundaries_utils_rs](https://github.com/Qwant/osm_boundaries_utils_rs) which seems unmaintained (see https://github.com/Qwant/osm_boundaries_utils_rs/pull/20#issuecomment-1431388362).
+Note however that we were able to get back the rights for crates.io so the crate's name remains :tada:

-# osm_boundaries_utils_rs
+# osm_boundaries_utils

-misc utilities for OpenStreetMap boundary reading in rust
+Misc utilities for OpenStreetMap boundary reading in rust.

 This library provides mainly a method to compute the boundary of an OSM relation (as a geo::MultiPolygon).